 Editors or proofreaders who are not directly connected to a project can see things more clearly and provide better advice.
 As an industry professional, I strive to catch every error I can possibly find and provide recommendations on how to address each one.
 The publisher then has to decide which to correct and which to allow to stand.
 Every publisher is different in what they believe is an error or concern that warrants their time and attention.

 Here are some professional and personal tips for creatives and publishers that will increase the quality of your products.

 - Hire a dedicated editor – This can be internal or external to your company.
 This really needs to be someone not directly connected to the project.
 Why?
-It allows them to see your project and vision with a fresh set of eyes.
+It allows them to see your project and vision with fresh eyes.
 They are unbiased and should be free to identify issues and concerns that may need to be resolved, which you may overlook because you’re too closely connected.
 As a result, your product will be that much better.

 - Types of editing available – There are typically four types of editing available within the roleplaying game industry.
-They are Copy, Line, Substantive (Developmental), and proofreading.
+They are Copy, Line, Substantive (Developmental), and Proofreading.
 Each adds more to the scope of work as you move from copy to substantive.